nithinsubbiah/flexattention-mi350x-blog/README.md

 **Read the draft: [blog/flexattention-mi350x/README.md](blog/flexattention-mi350x/README.md)**

-## Leaving comments

-The draft is also open as a pull request, which is the easiest place to comment on specific lines: open the PR, go to **Files changed**, and click any line.
-General feedback is welcome as an issue.

 ## What the post covers

 Ten merged upstream changes — five in PyTorch Inductor, five in Triton — that improve FlexAttention